Amy L. Cummings, MD, PhD

-Dr. Amy Cummings is a hematologist and medical oncologist who practices in Westwood and Torrance.
-In Westwood, she sees lung cancer patients as part of a multidisciplinary team one day a week and runs clinical trials.
-In Torrance, she sees patients with all types of cancer and offers virtual visits through the telehealth program.
+Dr. Amy Cummings is a thoracic oncologist who practices in Santa Monica and Torrance.
+In Santa Monica, she sees lung cancer patients, runs clinical trials, and is part of the virtual multidisciplinary Thoracic Oncology Program ("TOP clinic") that sees patients with thoracic malignancies.
+In Torrance, she sees patients with all types of cancer and blood problems.
 Her clinical interests include immunotherapy, precision medicine, and providing equitable care to all patients regardless of race, ethnicity, sexual orientation, and gender identity.

-In addition to her clinical work, Dr. Cummings is a research scientist with a focus in bioengineering.
+In addition to her clinical work, Dr. Cummings is a research scientist with a PhD in bioengineering.
 She is interested in how technology can benefit patients, and specifically, how informatics and clinical data can be used to improve treatment decisions, access to medical care, and ultimately, patient outcomes.
-She also studies why immunotherapy works in some cancers but not others.
-She is an active member of the American Society of Clinical Oncologists, the International Association for the Study of Lung Cancer, and the American Association for Cancer Research, in addition to other professional organizations.
+She is an active member of the Jonsson Comprehensive Cancer Center where she serves as the Director for Justice, Equity, Diversity, and Inclusion, and participates in the American Society of Clinical Oncologists, the International Association for the Study of Lung Cancer, and the American Association for Cancer Research, in addition to other professional organizations.